 - Maintenance is more demanding.
 The IC engines have a lot of moving parts, due to that, there is a higher chance of needing more frequent repairs and maintenance.

 - Creates emissions.
-Burning fuel creates emissions that are bad to breath in, if working indoors great ventilation is a must.
+Burning fuels creates emissions that are bad to breathe in, if working indoors great ventilation is a must.